The Royal Regalia

 The Shawl can be worn in a number of ways.
 They are either made of Brocade or pure silk with matching embroidery and gold tassels at both ends and they give a regal and graceful look.
-The Yellow shawl is reserved for the Raja of Jaffna.
+The Yellow shawl is reserved only for the Raja of Jaffna.

 Veshti is worn at all cultural occasions and traditional ceremonies.
 It is a rectangular piece of unstitched fabric, usually around 4 to 8 meters long and wrapped around the waist.
 Veshti is worn with a silk Shirt or a Kurta and with Salv (Angavastram).
 It is an unstitched piece of fabric is placed over the left shoulder.
 Veshti is usually white or cream in colour, made of pure raw silk or cotton and borders embroidered beautifully with gold thread.
 Pattu Veshti are worn during special occasions, official functions and festivals.